-With the assistance of Radford, in September 2021, our Compensation Committee selected our primary compensation peer group which we used for our 2022 compensation decisions.
+With the assistance of Radford, in September 2022, our Compensation Committee selected the primary compensation peer group that we used for our 2023 compensation decisions.
 The compensation peer group was generally developed from companies with a focus on early-stage pre-commercial public life sciences companies.
-We selected publicly-traded companies that, at the time the peer group was selected in September 2021, were at similar stages of development, with similar therapeutic focus if possible, had a market valuation generally between \$400 million and \$3.5 billion, a headcount generally under 250 employees and were located in biotech hubs.
+We selected publicly-traded companies that, at the time the peer group was selected in September 2022, were at similar stages of development, with similar therapeutic focus if possible, had a market valuation generally between \$350 million and \$3.0 billion, a headcount range between 40 to 350 employees and were located in biotech hubs.

-Our primary compensation peer group for 2022 consisted of the following companies:
+Our primary compensation peer group for 2023 consisted of the following companies: